Zhi-JSNU/MDPM/README.md

 ## Overview

 MDPM (Metadata Protection Model) is a secure communication framework designed for Intelligent Transportation Systems (ITS).
-It integrates the Communication Metadata Index (CMI) for efficient data transmission and sharing, leveraging attribute-based security mechanisms.
+It integrates the Ciphertex Mapping Index (CMI) for efficient data transmission and sharing, leveraging attribute-based security mechanisms.
 Additionally, it incorporates Chaskey Software-Masking (CSM) for enhanced protection against side-channel attacks.
 The framework is structured to ensure security, speed, granularity, and low latency in data communication processes.

 ## Features